-Rapid delivery of software is essential for running your applications in the cloud efficiently.
-Jenkins is a popular product for automating the continuous integration (CI) and continuous delivery and deployment (CD) pipelines for workloads in Oracle Cloud.
+Rapid delivery of software is important for running your applications in the cloud efficiently.
+Jenkins is a popular product for automating the Ccontinuous Iintegration (CI) and Continuous Deployment (CD) pipelines for workloads in Oracle Cloud.

-In this reference architecture, Jenkins is hosted on Oracle Cloud Infrastructure to centralize build automation and scale the deployment by using Oracle Cloud Infrastructure Registry and Container Engine for Kubernetes.
+In this reference architecture, Jenkins is hosted on Oracle Cloud Infrastructure to centralize build automation and scale the deployment.
+The Continuous Integration process creates an application and deploys it by using Oracle Cloud Infrastructure Registry (OCIR) and Container Engine for Kubernetes (OKE).
 GitHub is used to manage source code.

 GitHub provides web hook integration, so Jenkins starts running automated builds and tests after each code check-in.
 A sample web application is deployed as part of CI/CD pipeline, which end users can access from the Container Engine for Kubernetes cluster.
 To simplify the process, Terraform is used for infrastructure automation.